 St. Louis Park's snow removal ordinance restricts on-street parking once 3 inches of snow has accumulated.
 There are some exceptions, but only in select locations where ample off-street parking is limited.
-On these selected streets, parking is allowed during a snow emergency.
+On these public streets, parking is allowed during a snow emergency.

 View the winter parking exemptions map to locate the areas that are exempt or call 952.924.2562.